GotipathTeam/gotipath_stream_uploader/README.md

 ### `createUpload()`

 Intializes the upload process.
-This method must be called after the `GotipathUploader` instance is created and all event handlers are set.
+This method must be called after the `GotipathStreamUploader` instance is created and all event handlers are set.

-#### `GotipathUploader` parameters:
+#### `GotipathStreamUploader` parameters:

 ##### Upload options